irregularchat/chat-based-community-dashboard/README.md

 ## About
 See [forum post about this fork](https://forum.irregularchat.com/t/forking-authentik-distro-for-better-community-management/647?u=sac) for more information.

 While platforms like Discord and Slack are great for general communities, and tools like Matrix/Element Messenger offer self-hosting and encryption, many users are hesitant to adopt new platforms.
-Signal’s wide adoption and default status make it an ideal starting point for community interaction.
+Signal's wide adoption and default status make it an ideal starting point for community interaction.

-This repo bridges the gap by providing community management tools that extend Signal’s capabilities, along with integration options like:
+This repo bridges the gap by providing community management tools that extend Signal's capabilities, along with integration options like:

 Signal Bots: Enable interaction and updates directly through Signal.
 Maubot for Matrix: Allow easy management and messaging in Matrix ecosystems.